-San Antonio de Areco is in its full cowboy best during the annual Gaucho Festival in early November.
+San Antonio de Areco is in its full cowboy best during the annual Gaucho Festival in November.

 In a tradition running more than 70 years, gauchos (cowboys) descend on the little town from all over Argentina to strut horseback along the cobbled streets in all their finery to celebrate the Fiesta de la Tradición.